-The knowledge and skills areas are: Basic Communication (must be included), Mathematics (must be included), Natural Sciences, Social Sciences, American History, Western Civilization, Other World Civilizations, Humanities, the Arts, and Foreign Language.
-The requirements of all baccalaureate curricula at Maritime College satisfy the 30-credit minimum via courses among the first seven of these ten areas; additional credits may be taken in the other three areas.
-The table (next page, first two columns) lists each of the General Education knowledge and skills areas and the courses offered at Maritime College that meet the requirements of each area.
+The knowledge and skills areas are: Basic Communication (all students must satisfy this area), Mathematics (all students must satisfy this area), Natural Sciences, American History, Western Civilization, Other World Civilizations, Social Sciences, Humanities, The Arts, and Foreign Language.
+The requirements of all baccalaureate curricula at Maritime College satisfy the 30 credit minimum via courses among the first seven of these ten areas; additional credits may be taken in the other three areas.
+The table below (first two columns) lists each of the General Education knowledge and skills areas and the courses offered at Maritime College that meet the requirements of each area.